Facts about Arnold Schwarzenegger

 Arnold Schwarzenegger Biography

 Arnold Schwarzenegger became a U.S. citizen in 1983.
-However, he is barred by the U.S. Constitution from running for president because he was born outside the United States… Arnold Schwarzenegger married television broadcaster and Kennedy family member Maria Shriver on 26 April 1986.
-They announced in May of 2011 that they had separated.
+However, he is barred by the U.S. Constitution from running for president because he was born outside the United States… Arnold Schwarzenegger married television broadcaster and Kennedy family member Maria Shriver on April 26, 1986.
+They announced in May of 2011 that they had separated, in the wake of reports (later confirmed) that Schwarzenegger had fathered a son with their housekeeper, Mildred Baena.
+Though both Shriver and Schwarzenegger moved on to date other people, their divorce did not become final until December 30, 2021.
 They have four children: Katherine Eunice (b.
 1989), Christina Maria Aurelia (b.
 1991), Patrick Arnold (b.
-1993) and Christopher Sargent Shriver (b.
-1997).
-Maria Shriver’s mother, Eunice Kennedy Shriver, founded the Special Olympics, and Schwarzenegger has been a supporter of that group… One of his movies, The Last Action Hero (1993), is often mentioned as a famous Hollywood flop… Rainier Wolfcastle, a musclebound actor on the cartoon series The Simpsons, is loosely based on Arnold Schwarzenegger.
-The fairy character of Jorgen Von Strangle in the cartoon show The Fairly OddParents is also modeled loosely on Schwarzenegger… Another bodybuilder-turned-actor is Lou Ferrigno.
+1993), and Christopher Sargent Shriver (b.
+1997)… Maria Shriver’s mother, Eunice Kennedy Shriver, founded the Special Olympics, and Arnold Schwarzenegger has been a supporter of that group… One of his movies, The Last Action Hero (1993), is often mentioned as a famous Hollywood flop… Rainier Wolfcastle, a musclebound actor on the cartoon series The Simpsons, is loosely based on Arnold Schwarzenegger.
+The fairy character of Jorgen Von Strangle in the cartoon show The Fairly OddParents is also modeled loosely on Schwarzenegger… Another famous bodybuilder-turned-actor is Lou Ferrigno.